COVID-19 Cough Classification using Machine Learning and Global Smartphone Recordings: Acknowledgements

 \begin{IEEEbiography}[{ }]{Marisa Klopper} is a researcher at the Division of Molecular Biology and Human Genetics of Stellenbosch University, South Africa.
 She holds a PhD in Molecular Biology from Stellenbosch University and her research interest is in TB and drug-resistant TB diagnosis, epidemiology and physiology.
 She has been involved in cough classification for the last 6 years, with application to TB and more recently COVID-19. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Robin Warren} is the Unit Director of the South African Medical Research Council’s Centre for Tuberculosis Research and Distinguished Professor at Stellenbosch University.
 He has a B2 rating by the National Research Council (NRF) and is a core member of the DSI-NRF Centre of Excellence for Biomedical Tuberculosis Research and head the TB Genomics research thrust.
-He has published over 320 papers in the field of TB and have an average H-index of 65. \end{IEEEbiography}
+He has published over 320 papers in the field of TB and have an average H-index (Scopus, Web of Science and Google Scholar) of 65. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Thomas Niesler} obtained the B.Eng (1991) and M.Eng (1993) degrees in Electronic Engineering from the University of Stellenbosch, South Africa and a Ph.D. from the University of Cambridge, England, in 1998.
 He joined the Department of Engineering, University of Cambridge, as a lecturer in 1998 and subsequently the Department of Electrical and Electronic Engineering, University of Stellenbosch, in 2000, where he has been Professor since 2012.
 His research interests lie in the areas of signal processing, pattern recognition and machine learning. \end{IEEEbiography}